10 Year Plan for Authentic Business

 While continuing your rhythm of authentic content marketing, now also make yourself available to your audience for 1–1 services, such as coaching, counseling, consulting, healing, mentoring, or being a freelancer.

-Because providing services is the quickest way to start creating a meaningful income.
-And, it's the best way for you to learn what really works, and what you really believe about your area of expertise.
+Providing services is the quickest way to start creating a meaningful income.
+And, it's the best way for you to learn what really works, and what types of people you love to help through your services.

 Year 3: Group Program (maybe also a Book)

-By this point, you’ll have created at least a part-time income, which means you may be able to quit your job or switch to a part-time position.
-If you’re a caretaker, you can now hire some help for your children or aging parents, and allow you to spend more time on your business.
+By this point, you’ll have created at least a part-time income.
+You might now be able to quit your job, or switch to a part-time position.
+If you’re a caretaker, you can now hire some help for your children, parents, or others you’re caring for.
+This allows you to spend more time on your business.

-In this year, while you continue your content rhythm, and your client work, now also create a group offering, based on your 1–1 services.
+In this year, while you continue your content rhythm, and your 1-1 client work, you’ll also now create a group offering.

-Why?
-Because a group offering is the quickest way to a full-time income.
-And it's also a helpful offering for those whom you cannot fit into your 1-1 services.
-However, enrolling enough clients into a group is only possible after you've gotten enough traction with your marketing, which is why I recommend this for Year 3.
+However, enrolling enough clients into a group is only possible after you've gotten traction with your marketing, which is why I recommend this for Year 3.

-For example, you can offer a group coaching program where you facilitate a group call every week with a limited number of clients, along with an ongoing private Facebook group for them to support each other, and for you to answer questions.
+You might offer a group coaching program where you facilitate a call every week, along with an ongoing private Facebook group to facilitate mutual support among members, and for you to answer questions.

-To see an example of how I structure this, check out my group coaching program, and the orientation page.
+To see an example of how I structure this, check out the description page for my MasterHeart Business Program.

 Once your group program is formed, you might want to reduce your 1–1 client load, so that you have more time for the group program.

-I simply organized my best posts — that I’ve already written — into themes, and published them as books, using Amazon's self-publishing service.
+I simply organized my best posts — that I’ve already written — into themes, and then organize them into books, and self-publish using Amazon's KDP service.

-Now that you’ve been engaging with your fans for a few years, notice who shares your content forward, and who signs up for your services and programs.
+Now that you’ve been engaging with your fans for a few years, notice who shares your content, and who signs up for your services and programs.
 You are starting to understand who your true fans are.

-Going forward, focus on making your content and offerings for your true fans, with them in your mind and heart... and more of them will find you!
+Going forward, focus on making your content and offerings for your true fans -- write and speak with them in your mind and heart -- and more of them will find you!